-Sections K, L, and M request information on farm business organization, farm business strategies, producer household characteristics and producer household incomes.
+Sections L, M, and N (CRR)/Sections K, L, and M (Oats, Peanuts, Soybeans) request information on producer household characteristics, farm business strategies, farm business organization, and producer household incomes.
 Information on the economic well-being of farm households is needed to evaluate the effects of current and proposed policies that affect farms and rural areas.
 The questions in these sections request information on the relationships between farm people and their farms.
 No other source of data is available to illustrate how the financial situation of the farm and farm household varies among producers and households.
 These sections provide data to identify the farm's management, including whether decisions are made by one person or a team.